 Your own PPE!

-A very important point is for you to always understand and follow the PPE requirements whenever you are onsite at a manufacturing company.
+A very important point for you is to always understand and follow the PPE requirements whenever you are onsite at a manufacturing company.
 Ask upfront what the PPE requirements are so you know before you get onsite.
 While some companies will provide you with PPE,

 I encourage you to have your own PPE available.
 For example, the company you are consulting with has a steel-toe work shoe or boot requirement.
 They probably have available for visitors what are called ‘clappers’; steel toes you strap onto your existing footwear.